Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 \subsubsection{Using only NOvA constraints on \threac}

 NOvA's oscillation measurements simultaneously constrain a combination of mixing angles (\thatm{}, \threac{}), the mass-squared splitting \dmlg, the CP phase \dcp, and the neutrino mass ordering.
 Therefore, applying a strong external 1D constraint on \threac{} from reactor antineutrino experiments---and thereby reducing the available solution space---increases the sensitivity to other parameters.
 This is especially true of the octant of \thatm{}, as we will show below.
 However, using an uninformed (uniform) prior in \sstth{13} enables us to directly compare a NOvA-only measurement against that of the reactor experiments.
 In so doing we can examine the robustness of the PMNS description across short-baseline reactor antineutrino experiments and long-baseline accelerator-based oscillation experiments.
 We also may study whether our preferences change in the presence of an external constraint on the data.
+In the following, we use recomputed posteriors that assumed a uniform prior over \sstth{13}.
+The PPP goodness-of-fit metric from sec. \ref{subsubsec:goodness of fit}, when recomputed for the associated posterior spectra, was found not to change more than 0.01 for any of the samples shown in Fig.~\ref{fig:ppvwrc}, suggesting that the data is well modeled without the constraint.